Typical Visit

 1900s drill and maypole dancing

-Students learn precision exercises using wands and can wear lacy or sailors’ collars when learning simple maypole dancing.
+Students learn precision exercises using wands and march in formation to the beat of a drum.
+They learn simple maypole dancing and can wear lacy or sailors’ collars to help recreate the era.

 1960s lessons and games

-Students experience a short session in our recreated 1960s classroom where they observe the layout and use Cuisenaire Rods to complete number sentences.
+Students experience a short session in our recreated 1950s/60s classroom where they sit at 1960s timber chairs and desks to use Cuisenaire rods to complete number sentences.
 They play ‘fly’ or skipping with a long rope on the grass outside the room.

-Sample visit plans – download a sample excursion plan for Stage 2 Continuity and Change – two classes, Stage 2 Continuity and Change – three classes and Stage 2 Continuity and Change – four classes.
+Sample visit plans – download a sample excursion plan for Stage 2 Continuity and Change – 2 classes, Stage 2 Continuity and Change – 3 classes and Stage 2 Continuity and Change – 4 classes.

 In rain, extreme heat or poor air quality some outdoor sessions are run in a modified format indoors.
 Students may do drill indoors and may do craft or an activity with Cuisenaire rods in our recreated 1960s room.
 If raining, maypole dancing will be omitted.
 If four groups in wet weather, the program may run as a three session rotation due to space limitations.